marija-markovic/Modified-IEEE-13-bus-Test-System/README.md

 # Modified-IEEE-13-bus-Test-System
-A modified IEEE 13-bus test system modeled in OpenDSS
-Credits: Mengmeng Cai
-Test system used in the paper submitted to PES GM 23
+A modified IEEE 13-bus test system modeled in OpenDSS used in the paper submitted to PES GM 23 (Credits: Mengmeng Cai)